dannyphan2000/pwa-kit/packages/pwa-kit-extension-sdk/README.md

  - `webpack/application-extensions-loader`

-    Before deploying your PWA-Kit experience to the Managed Runtime, it's transilpiled using Webpack.
+    Before deploying your PWA-Kit experience to the Managed Runtime, it's transpiled using Webpack.
 Similar to the Babel plugin described above, this loader, aptly named `application-extensions-loader`, replaces all imports of the Application Extensions array with a customized version specific to your applications currently configured extensions.

  - `webpack/override-resolver-loader`